lcov29/knowledgeBase/Infrastructure/Network/Protocols/2_DataLinkLayer/ARP.md

 ## **Request**
 <br>

-* **Step 1**: aks all available hosts via broadcast if given IP address is assigned to them
+* **Step 1**: ask all available hosts via broadcast if given IP address is assigned to them
 * **Step 2**: host answers with its MAC address

 <br>